clydebarrow/esphome-docs-hugo/content/components/light/lvgl.md

 The `lvgl` light platform creates a light from an LVGL widget and requires {{< docref "/components/lvgl/index" "LVGL" >}} to be configured.

-Supported widget is [lvgl-widget-led](#lvgl-widget-led).
+Supported widget is [`led`](#lvgl-widget-led).
 A single light supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome light component.

 ## Configuration variables: